nemo-cluster/bwcloud-migration/README.md

 ## Contribution

-Please fork repo and create pull requests with your changes.
+Please fork repository and create a pull requests with your changes.